Beverly Hills Cop III: Development and writing

 Production was temporarily shut down to allow the Paramount top brass the chance to get to grips with the film's spiraling budget.
 Originally estimated at $55 million, it was soon in excess of $70 million.
 Of that budget, $15 million was Murphy's paycheck.

 Filming

+Principal photography began on September 8, 1993.
 The final chase scene through the "Land of the Dinosaurs", featuring eleven animatronic dinosaurs, was filmed at Universal Studios Stage 37.
-Exterior scenes set in the theme park were filmed at Paramount's Great America (now known as California’s Great America) in Santa Clara, California, after Knott's Berry Farm declined permission.
+Exterior scenes set in the theme park were filmed at Paramount's Great America (now known as California's Great America) in Santa Clara, California, after Knott's Berry Farm declined permission.
 The three-armed Ferris wheel rescue scene used Great America's Sky Whirl.
-One shootout sequence was filmed inside the Earthquake! ride at the Universal Studios theme park.
+One shootout sequence was filmed inside the Earthquake in Stage 50 on the Studio Tour from the Universal Studios Hollywood theme park in Universal City, California.
 The Sherman Brothers wrote the WonderWorld theme song.
+Filming wrapped on January 25, 1994.

 Music

 Soundtrack

 A soundtrack containing mostly R&B music was released on May 10, 1994, by MCA Records.
 It peaked at 158 on the Billboard 200 and 66 on the Top R&B/Hip-Hop Albums.
 While Harold Faltermeyer did not return to score this film, his co-producer from the previous franchise entries, Keith Forsey, did produce and co-write a new song entitled "Keep the Peace", performed by INXS.
 However, Nile Rodgers covered Faltermeyer's "Axel F" in a breakbeat hardcore version.

 This is the only film in the series not to feature a song performed by The Pointer Sisters, although "Neutron Dance" was used in the film's trailer.
 Beverly Hills Cop featured their song "Neutron Dance", while Beverly Hills Cop II had their song "Be There".